iTwin/platform-api-documentation/apis/overview/lifecycle.md

 ### General Availability

-APIs in general availability are available for production ready use.
+APIs in General Availability are available for production ready use.
 We provide full support for these APIs.
 APIs can remain in General Availability for an unlimited period however, substantial changes to the structure and function of the API can require a change in version.
 In these cases, when we release the new API version to GA, we transition the older version to a Deprecated status and you are encouraged to move to the new version.

 ### Deprecated